Stop trying to convince people to believe in your goals and get busy making them happen.

 I thought that because I had published one, all my friends knew that I would do whatever it was I said I was going to do!
 My thoughts were, “I had proven myself to be a doer and not just a talker.”

 Now, whenever I get a book published, or tell someone that I have a book under contract, I get story after story of the book they are working on.
 Or the one they have been thinking about and working on every now and again over the years.

 That book sadly will never see the light of day simply because it is not their real goal and they are not willing to put in the work.
-Or on the other side, I have friends who I know and absolutely love who have been working on their same one book for so many years only to wind up chasing their tail in the quest for perfection.
+Conversely, I have friends who have been working on the same book for so many years, only to wind up chasing their tail in the quest for perfection.

-That book equally will not end up seeing the light of day because they are over achievers but can’t trust in the process that their dream has been achieved and they deserve the pay off of having the book show up on their doorstep in full form.
+That book will also stay in the shadows because they are overachievers who can’t trust in the process.
+Their dream has been achieved, and they deserve the payoff of having the book show up on their doorstep in full form.